 Applicability of FAA.
 Each Party acknowledges and agrees that this Agreement affects interstate commerce and that the Federal Arbitration Act and federal arbitration law applies to the arbitration proceedings provided hereunder.

 Venue.
 The location for the arbitration (the “Arbitration Venue”) shall be determined in accordance with the following:

-- If a Non-Product Claim (other than a Forum Claim related to a Product Claim), then: if brought by Cellular Sales, in the county or parish in which You reside; or if brought by You, in Knox County, Tennessee; provided, however, that You may object to venue in Knox County and, if the arbitrator determines that Knox County is not a reasonably convenient location, the arbitrator may determine the appropriate venue consistent with the AAA Consumer Due Process Protocol.
+• If a Non-Product Claim (other than a Forum Claim related to a Product Claim), then: if brought by Cellular Sales, in the county or parish in which You reside; or if brought by You, in Knox County, Tennessee; provided, however, that You may object to venue in Knox County and, if the arbitrator determines that Knox County is not a reasonably convenient location, the arbitrator may determine the appropriate venue consistent with the AAA Consumer Due Process Protocol.

 Governing Law.
 The Parties acknowledge and agree that the laws of the state of the Arbitration Venue shall apply without regard or reference to choice or conflict of law rules.

 Exempt Claims.
 As provided in Rule 9 of the AAA Consumer Arbitration Rules, if a Claim is within the jurisdiction of a small claims court (an “Exempt Claim”), either Party may choose to have the Claim adjudicated by that court instead of by arbitration.